-- More than a nominal portion of business operations is suspended by a governmental order and those operations cannot be performed remotely in a comparable manner; or
+- More than a nominal portion of business operations is suspended by a governmental order and those operations can’t be performed remotely in a comparable manner; or

 - Business operations continue, but the operations are subject to modification due to a governmental order that has more than a nominal effect on the business operations.

-If you need to claim the ERC tax credit, there is still time.
-For companies that meet the ERC eligibility requirements, you can claim the ERC tax credit up to three years after filing your tax return or up to two years after paying, whichever comes later.
+If you need to claim the ERC, there is still time.
+For companies that meet the ERC eligibility requirements, you can claim the ERC up to three years after filing your tax return or up to two years after paying, whichever comes later.
 This can be done by filing Form 941-X, Adjusted Employer’s Quarterly Federal Tax Return or Claim for Refund.
 Form 941-X also can be used to report any errors or mistakes.
 You can file claims for unclaimed credits for 2020 until April 15, 2024, and for 2021 until April 15, 2025.

 Preventing Missed ERC Opportunities

-Even though many employers who otherwise qualified for the ERC missed claiming the credit, there is still time for them to file amended employment tax returns and take advantage of the ERC.
+Even though many employers who otherwise qualified for the ERC missed claiming the credit, there is still time to file amended employment tax returns and take advantage of the ERC.
 The statute of limitations for filing amended quarterly returns is generally three years from the date of filing Form 941.
-Per the Form 941-X instructions, the period of limitations to amend the form begins on April 15th of the succeeding year in which the form was filed.
-For example, in order to apply for the ERC for the second quarter of 2021, and assuming the original From 941 was filed timely, the amended return needs to be submitted by April 15, 2025.
+Per Form 941-X instructions, the period of limitations to amend the form begins on April 15 of the succeeding year in which the form was filed.
+For example, to apply for the ERC for Q2 2021, and assuming the original Form 941 was filed timely, the amended return must be submitted by April 15, 2025.

-However, to minimize risk during the claims process, employers need to understand who qualifies for the ERC and other nuances of ERC eligibility and claims.
-Further, keeping appropriate documentation is a key element necessary for meeting all compliance requirements.
-To successfully navigate through obligations surrounding the ERC, employers can outsource the entire process.
-As a result, they can maximize the ERC and its benefits by relying on up-to-date technology solutions in combination with tax credit specialists who help employers identify if businesses qualify, claim the full amount of the credit and ensure proper payroll tracking and documentation.
+However, to minimize risk during the claims process, employers must understand who qualifies for the ERC and other nuances of ERC eligibility and claims.
+Further, keeping appropriate documentation is necessary for meeting all compliance requirements.
+Employers can outsource the entire process to successfully navigate the ERC’s obligations.
+As a result, they can maximize the ERC and its benefits by relying on up-to-date technology solutions and tax credit specialists who help employers identify if businesses qualify, claim the full amount of the credit and ensure proper payroll tracking and documentation.